User Guide

 Build Your Own Example App

-For example, the example app places user access tables in a database separate from the main business domain.
+For instance, the example app places user access tables in a database separate from the main business domain.
 Your app design may call for these items to be placed in one and the same database.
 Or, it may call for JNDI lookup to be used instead.

 Version History